YosysHQ/yosys/README.md

 - The port attribute ``abc9_arrival`` specifies an integer (for output ports only) to be used as the arrival time of this sequential port.
-It can be used, for example, to specify the clk-to-Q delay of a flip-flop for consideration during techmapping.
+It can be used, for example, to specify the clk-to-Q delay of a flip-flop for consideration during `abc9` techmapping.

-- The module attribute ``abc9_flop`` is a boolean marking the module as a whitebox that describes the synchronous behaviour of a flip-flop.
+- The module attribute ``abc9_flop`` is a boolean marking the module as a flip-flop.
+This allows `abc9` to analyse its contents in order to perform sequential synthesis.

 - The frontend sets attributes ``always_comb``, ``always_latch`` and
   ``always_ff`` on processes derived from SystemVerilog style always blocks